deprekate/genotate/README.md

 on start and stop codons.
 Though they have all been trimmed to a stop codon after Genotate determines which transation table the genome uses (i.e. if it performs stop codon readthrough).

+There are three main phases to the Genotate workflow
+1. window classification
+2. change-point detection
+3. refinement
+   * analyze stop codons
+   * merge adjacent regions
+   * split regions on stop
+   * adjust ends to a stop

+Genotate determines the translation table by analyzing the initial coding gene region predictions.
+There are two outcomes for a stop codon that is readthrough: either the stop codon appears in the middle of a coding gene region or the region is broken into two pieces at the stop codon.
+If one of the three known stop codons is significantly over represented in the middle AND between predicted gene regions, that stop codon can be assumed to be read through.
+With the stop codon usage now known, same frame adjacent coding regions are merged if there is not a stop codon between them.
+Then the regions are split on any internal stop codons and the ends adjusted to the nearest stop codon.

 Currently the best way to visualize the predictions is in a Genome Viewer application, such as Artemis by Sanger.
 The example phiX174.gb GenBank file loaded into Artemis shows the